 In October 2011, Catherine was appointed Shadow Minister for Children and Young Families.
-She then joined the Shadow Treasury team in May 2012, and has held the roles of both Shadow Economic Secretary and Shadow Exchequer Secretary to the Treasury – more information about this work can be read here.
+She then joined the Shadow Treasury team in May 2012, and held the roles of both Shadow Economic Secretary and Shadow Exchequer Secretary to the Treasury – more information about this work can be read here.

 Catherine is a member of a number of All-Party Parliamentary Groups (APPGs).
-She is the co-chair of both the APPG for International Anti-Corruption, and the Parliamentary Friends of CAFOD, as well as being an active member of the APPGs on Multiple Sclerosis, Diabetes and HIV/AIDS.
+She has been the co-chair of both the APPG for International Anti-Corruption, and the Parliamentary Friends of CAFOD, as well as being an active member of the APPGs on Multiple Sclerosis, Diabetes and HIV/AIDS.
 Catherine is also a passionate advocate for apprenticeships and introduced an Apprenticeships Bill into the House of Commons shortly after first being elected – read more here.

 Catherine lives in the constituency with her husband, Rhys, and their three young children.